ykmyk/Projects-in-university-years/README.md

 In this respository, I stored the code I have wrote during my semester as an assignment.
 It has following subrepository
 - introToAI
-Course called introduction to AI.
-We learned basic method/algorithm which are used to implement on AI.
+This repository has the Assignments from the course called introduction to AI.
+We learned basic method/algorithm which are used to implement on AI in this course.
 Individual task has task specification (given by professor) and my solution code, test code(also provided by professor)

 ## /courseProject